Structures Versus Structuring

 The list of legitimate reasons a business might make many cash deposits of less than US$10,000 is probably longer than the list of illegitimate reasons.
 But, again, the IRS doesn’t deal in common sense.

-I’ll keep beating this drum: To the extent possible given your circumstances, diversify whatever you’ve got offshore.
-Make it as difficult as possible for any U.S. government agency to try to get their hands on any of it.
+I’ll keep beating this drum: Diversify whatever you’ve got offshore (to the extent possible given your circumstances).
+Make it as difficult as you can for any U.S. government agency to try to get their hands on any of it.